Compare this to a short film shot by a pro on DSLR (DP Shane Hurlbut):

 Any stray bright, happy colors in the scene, would draw far too much attention and be distracting.

 The color scheme and lighting style are a reflection of the world in which they live.
-It’s a
+It’s a harsh world, and there isn’t much prosperity.
+Everything looks dead.

 Even in a scene like this, with probably the most color variety in the film, uses understated baby blues, faded reds, and sickly yellows that all fit the tone of the film.

-r light & color to crew
+How to communicate your light & color to crew

 Look books are indispensable for communication.
 They come in many formats (PDF arrangements of images, Google Drive folders, Pinterest boards), but they all do something very well; communicate the look you want to your crew.